digitalcredentials/credential-status-manager-git/README.md

 ### Check status of credential

-The `checkStatus` is an instance method that is called on a credential status manager initialized by `createStatusListManager`.
+The `checkStatus` is an instance method that is called on a credential status manager initialized by `createStatusManager`.
 It is an asynchronous method that accepts a credential ID as input and returns status information for the credential.

 Here is a sample call to `checkStatus`: